 Here, you can find information on how your application is assessed and how to interpret the decision on your application.

-The university’s assessment of a credit transfer application is based on:
+The university’s assessment of an application for transfer of credits is based on:

-- Qualifications from university education (course certificate/degree certificate/study certificate or equivalent with course syllabi),
+Qualifications from higher education (course certificate/exam certificate/transcripts and certificates or equivalent together with course syllabuses),

 For credit transfer we review the content, scope, level and learning objectives of your earlier studies/professional practice against the course syllabus you are applying to receive credit for (meaning the course that you do not want to take given the credit transfer).
 If your credit transfer is approved, it means that you do not need to take those specific components of the programme.
 Note that no credit transfers are assessed or guaranteed in advance.